-Apple recently announced that new Mac developer accounts (and eventually all mac developers) who distribute Mac apps outside the app store will be required to submit app for notarization.
+Apple recently announced that new Mac developer accounts (and eventually all mac developers) who distribute Mac apps outside the App Store will be required to submit apps for notarization.
 The notarization was announced at WWDC 2018 and was optional, but Apple was clear that it was going to be required in a future version of macOS.
-That day is nearly upon us, as the new developers distributing apps on macOS on 10.14.5 or later will require the apps be notarized, and we can expect that 10.15 will require this for all macOS apps outside the App Store.
+That day is nearly upon us, as the new developers distributing apps on macOS on 10.14.5 or later will require the apps be notarized; we can expect that 10.15 will require this for all macOS apps outside the App Store.
 But why is Apple doing this?
 How does it enhance security?

-I have been looking into how notarization, stapling, and hardening work for the last week or so, and after some long discussions with other developers and some Apple folks, I have a good understanding of how the process works and the motivation is behind notarization.
+I have been looking into how notarization, stapling, and hardening works for the last week or so and, after some long discussions with other developers and some Apple folks, I have a good understanding of how the process works and the motivation behind notarization.

-Prior to notarization, macOS used Gatekeeper to prevent apps downloaded from the internet from being launched. macOS kept a list of known apps that were known to have issues and prevent then from being executed.
-However, after the app passed Gatekeeper and was approved by the user, it was difficult to detect if an existing binary got infected and there was no good way to revoke the approval of the application (the developer’s distribution certificate could be revoked but that would revoke all the developer’s applications).
-To combat malware, Apple introduced notarization, hardening,, and stapling.
+Prior to notarization, macOS used Gatekeeper to prevent apps downloaded from the internet from being launched. macOS kept a list of known apps that were known to have issues and prevent them from being executed.
+However, after the app passed Gatekeeper and was approved by the user, it was difficult to detect if an existing binary got infected and there was no good way to revoke the approval of the application (the developer’s distribution certificate could be revoked, but that would revoke all the developer’s applications).
+To combat malware, Apple introduced notarization, hardening, and stapling.

 In order to prevent malware, an app that contains dangerous or infected code should be stopped from running on the system.
 If existing binaries are infected, they need to be detected.
 Once detected, the malware must be prevented from spreading to other systems by preventing known apps from ever launching.
 To accomplish this, Apple has introduced 3 new technologies: notarization, app hardening, and ticket revocation.

-To prevent apps from ever launching that contain dangerous code (such as malware), the app needs to be scanned prior to be installed.
-Apple now provides a notarization service where developers can upload their apps, Apple scans the apps to verify they do not contain any dangerous code, and notarize the app if it passes the tests.
-The signature of the app is then kept on Apple services and any time an app is launched for the first time, Gatekeeper can check against Apple’s servers to verify that app has been notarized.
+To prevent apps from ever launching that contain dangerous code (such as malware), the app needs to be scanned prior to being installed.
+Apple now provides a notarization service where developers can upload their apps: Apple scans the apps to verify they do not contain any dangerous code and notarize the app if it passes the tests.
+The signature of the app is then kept on Apple services; any time an app is initially launched, Gatekeeper can check against Apple’s servers to verify that app has been notarized.
 Apple also provides a digitally signed copy of a notarization to the developer as a “ticket” that can be attached (“stapled”) to the app.
-This is not required since Gatekeeper can look up the notarization, but it speeds up the launch process if the ticket is stapled to the app (or to the installer media like a disk image).
+This is not required, since Gatekeeper can look up the notarization.
+However, it speeds up the launch process if the ticket is stapled to the app (or to the installer media like a disk image).

 Once Gatekeeper approves the app, there needs to be a way to detect if an app has been modified (either in memory or on disk).
 To do this, Apple requires apps that are submitted to the notarization service to have hardening enabled.
 Hardening is a flag in the Mach-O header of the binary of that app that tells the macOS that the app has opted in to hardening.
 This enables the system to verify signature down to each page of code: